 Determine the market value of the inventory item.

 Summarize all costs associated with completing and selling the asset, such as final production, testing, and prep costs.

 Subtract the selling costs from the market value to arrive at the net realizable value.

 Thus, the formula for net realizable value is:

 Inventory market value - Costs to complete and sell goods = Net realizable value

 Example of Net Realizable Value

 ABC International has a green widget in inventory with a cost of $50.
 The market value of the widget is $130.
 The cost to prepare the widget for sale is $20, so the net realizable value is $60 ($130 market value - $50 cost - $20 completion cost).
-Since the cost of $50 is lower than the net realizable value of $60, you continue to record the inventory item at its $50 cost.
+Since the cost of $50 is lower than the net realizable value of $60, the company continues to record the inventory item at its $50 cost.

 If this calculation does result in a loss, charge the loss to the cost of goods sold expense with a debit, and credit the inventory account to reduce the value of the inventory account.
 If the loss is material, you may want to segregate it in a separate loss account, which more easily draws the attention of a reader of a company's financial statements.